 Place the 2nd layer of cake, with the flattest side facing up on top of the coconut cream filling.

-Using a spatula, spread the rice or maples syrup on top the cake and garnish with pine nuts or few roasted hazelnuts
+Using a spatula, spread the rice or maples syrup on top of the cake and garnish with pine nuts or few roasted hazelnuts.

 You can also serve this cake with coconut ice cream or a glass of hazelnut milk.
 Use desiccated coconut slightly browned in an oven as a garnish on top of the cake.

 This cake is best for a special occasion and uses rice starch and flour and healthy coconut oil.
-Carob which is a rich source of protein from its highly nutritious pod.
+Carob is a rich source of protein from its highly nutritious pod.
 They are fed to horses in the south of Portugal as a cheap source of protein.
-You can also use Coconut ice cream instead of going through the process of making you cream which is actually much more tastier instead of the coconut cream filling.
-Keep the cake in the fridge until its ready to serve.
+You can also use Coconut ice cream instead of going through the process of making you a cream that is actually much tastier instead of the coconut cream filling.
+Keep the cake in the fridge until it's ready to serve.